appcelerator-forks/ti-debugger/CONTRIBUTING.md

 and check if it still is reproducible.

-If the issue started happening after a recent upgrade, you can downgrade to an older version of Node Inspector with a command like this:
+If the issue started happening after a recent upgrade, you can downgrade to an older version of Titanium Debugger with a command like this:

 `npm install -g node-inspector@0.8.3`